 Packing Cubes

-Get yourself some packing cubes because it makes living out of a backpack much easier.
+Get yourself some packing cubes because it makes backpack-living much easier.
 Packing cubes are small, lightweight bags used for packing your clothes into separate compartments.
-We separate items into different cubes — so we’ll put socks in one, underwear in another, shirts in another, etc.
+I separate items into different cubes — so I’ll put socks in one, underwear in another, shirts in another, etc.

 These things make it easy to access all your clothes without having to rummage through everything.
 They also help reduce wrinkles and they help compress your clothing so you can fit more stuff into smaller luggage.

-Here are a few our of favorite packing cubes:
+Here are a few Of my favorite packing cubes:

 TRAVEL DAYPACK